-JCU is a vibrant university with three campuses situated in the tropical cities of Townsville and Cairns in Northern Queensland and in the vibrant city state of Singapore.
-JCU has almost 22,000 students, including 7,000 international students from over 100 countries.
+JCU has three campuses, in the cities of Townsville and Cairns in Northern Queensland and in the vibrant city state of Singapore.
+JCU has almost 22,000 students, including close to 7,000 international students from over 100 countries.

 JCU at a glance

 - JCU’s tropical campuses are near the Great Barrier Reef and the rainforests of Tropical Australia

 - JCU is consistently recognised for high levels of graduate success

-- JCU is ranked first in the world for Marine and Freshwater Ecology and second in the world for Biodiversity Conservation (2017 CWUR).
+- JCU is ranked first in the world for marine and freshwater ecology and second for biodiversity conservation (CWUR 2017)

 Popular study areas